 Water, peace, and security: Understand – Mobilize – Learn – Negotiate – Act!

 This is a collaboration among an expanding group of organisations supported by The Netherlands Ministry of Foreign Affairs.
-Current partners include: IHE Delft (lead), World Resources Institute, Deltares, the Hague Centre for Strategic Studies, Wetlands International, International Alert, Oregon State University, and Pacific Institute.
+Current partners include: IHE Delft (lead), World Resources Institute, Deltares, the Hague Centre for Strategic Studies, Wetlands International and International Alert.
+Oregon State University and Pacific Institute are advisors to the consortium.
 An initial pilot study will be carried out in Mali during 2018.
 A second pilot is expected to be selected shortly.

-For more information: contact one of the consortium partners or the overall coordinator IHE Delft: Rozemarijn ter Horst,
+For more information: contact one of the consortium partners or the overall coordinator IHE Delft: Susanne Schmeier,

 IHE Delft Institute for Water Education is the largest international graduate water education facility in the world and is based in Delft, the Netherlands.
 The Institute has a solid track record of managing capacity development, research and advisory projects, ranging from small tailor-made trainings to large multi-year, multi-million-euro capacity development projects.